 Please give to St.Amant Foundation today.
 Thank you.

 P.S.
 Your gift will bring hope and independence to more people who need your generosity to live their best lives.
-You can donate online at stamant.ca/possible.
+You can donate online at stamant.ca/donate.